 The Recruit Experience

 - Probationary EMTs and Firefighters are paid a starting salary of $35,125 and Paramedics are paid a salary of $49,861 from the time they begin training.

 - Recruits spend up to 18 weeks training at the Fire-Rescue Academy (FRA) in Sparrows Point.
 The program includes academic, practical and physical training and testing.
 Recruits experience regular physical fitness training.

-- Regardless of their certifications and experience, recruits may training in some or all of the following:
+- Regardless of their certifications and experience, recruits may train in some or all of the following:

 - Emergency Response to Terrorism